eduvpn/python-eduvpn-client/doc/md/installation.md

 > packages (we use a compiled dependency), if you want an ARM package for
 > a certain target you can also make an issue.

 ## Installation using a script

 > **Note**
-> This needs curl installed, `sudo apt update && sudo apt install curl` on Debian/Ubuntu systems.
+> This needs Curl installed, `sudo apt update && sudo apt install curl` on Debian/Ubuntu systems.
-> Fedora systems automatically have curl installed
+> Fedora systems automatically have Curl installed

 We provide a script to ease the installation.
 This script works on the platforms we have official packages for: Debian/Ubuntu/Fedora/CentOS